 Mardi Gras parades start rolling as early as January 6, when Carnival season kicks off.
 During the two weeks prior to Fat Tuesday, things really kick into high gear.
-More than 50 parades roll in the greater New Orleans area (not counting the impromptu second lines, walking krewes, and street parties that inevitably pop up).
-Check the comprehensive parade schedule, and know that basically, parades roll from dawn till dusk during the final days leading up to Mardi Gras.
+More than 70 parades roll in the greater New Orleans area (not counting the impromptu second lines, walking krewes, and street parties that inevitably pop up).
+This year, Krewe of Minerva rolls in New Orleans East for the first time in 28 years.
+That’s just one of many highlights, so check the comprehensive parade schedule, and know that basically, parades roll from dawn till dusk during the final days leading up to Mardi Gras.

 Routes vary, but most major parades in New Orleans proper follow the time-honored St. Charles Avenue-to-Canal Street route.
 (Definitely avoid these streets; they’ll be blocked off by police barricades and thousands and thousands of revelers.)
 And because delays happen, it’s always a good idea to download a parade tracker app and check the Regional Transport Authority’s map of detours.